Crimson Desert: How to Clear Path of Trials for Ice Element

 • Not lighting lanterns immediately.
 Reaching safety and then hesitating lets the cold keep ticking.

-• Falling into water.
+• Falling off the platforms.
 Even if you survive, recovery costs more health and time than any shortcut saves.

-• Gliding too early on the long gap.
-Chain Aerial Force Palm three times for lift first, then glide.
+• Gliding too early on the long gaps.
+Ride the fans up for height first, then glide.

 • Trying to thaw the core with fire arrows.
-The frozen core is thawed in the lava room, not by shooting it.
+The frozen core is pulled out with Axiom Force and thawed in the lava room, not by shooting it.

 • Healing through the cold instead of using lanterns.
 The island is built around lantern use; potions are a fallback, not a strategy.